 It’s a fully-funded extension to a fellowship, PhD or research assistant position.

-We want to encourage applicants from all over the UK.
+We want to encourage you to apply wherever you are based.
 If you don’t live within reasonable daily travelling distance of your chosen host organisation, we’ll fund your extra travel, accommodation, childcare and other relevant costs.

 If you’re currently working part time, it may be possible to do your secondment part time too.